Mortara case: Montefiore's petition; fall of Bologna

-The Italian Jewish appeals brought the attention of Sir Moses Montefiore, the president of the Board of Deputies of British Jews, whose willingness to travel great distances to help his co-religionists – as he had over the Damascus blood libel of 1840, for example – was already well known.
-From August to December 1858 he headed a special British committee on Mortara that relayed reports from Piedmont to British newspapers and Catholic clergymen, and noted the support expressed by British Protestants, particularly the Evangelical Alliance led by Sir Culling Eardley.
+The Italian Jewish appeals came to the attention of Sir Moses Montefiore, the president of the Board of Deputies of British Jews, whose willingness to travel great distances to help his co-religionists, as he had over the Damascus blood libel of 1840, for example, was already well known.
+From August to December 1858, he headed a special British committee on Mortara that relayed reports from Piedmont to British newspapers and Catholic clergymen, and noted the support expressed by British Protestants, particularly the Evangelical Alliance led by Sir Culling Eardley.
 A strong advocate of conversion of the Jews, Eardley believed that the affair would slow down that process.
 After unsuccessfully attempting to have the British government lodge an official protest with the Vatican, Montefiore resolved to personally travel to Rome to present a petition to the Pope calling for Edgardo to be returned to his parents.
 He arrived in Rome on 5 April 1859.

-Montefiore failed to gain an audience with the Pope, and was received by Cardinal Antonelli only on 28 April.
+Montefiore failed to gain an audience with the Pope, and was received by Cardinal Antonelli, only on 28 April.
 Montefiore gave him the Board of Deputies' petition to pass on to the Pope, and said that he would wait in the city a week for the pontiff's reply.
-Two days later, news reached Rome that fighting had broken out between Austrian and Piedmontese troops in the north – the War of 1859 had begun.
-While most foreign dignitaries fled Rome as quickly as possible, Montefiore waited in vain for the Pope's response; he finally left on 10 May.
-On his return to Britain more than 2,000 leading citizens – including 79 mayors and provosts, 27 peers, 22 Anglican bishops and archbishops and 36 members of parliament – signed a protest calling the Pope's conduct a "dishonour to Christianity", "repulsive to the instincts of humanity".
+Two days later, news reached Rome that fighting had broken out between Austrian and Piedmontese troops in the north.
+The War of 1859 had begun.
+While most foreign dignitaries fled Rome as quickly as possible, Montefiore waited in vain for the Pope's response, finally leaving on 10 May.
+On his return to Britain, more than 2,000 leading citizens, including 79 mayors and provosts, 27 peers, 22 Anglican bishops and archbishops and 36 members of parliament, signed a protest message calling the Pope's conduct a "dishonour to Christianity", "repulsive to the instincts of humanity".
 Meanwhile, the Church quietly had Edgardo confirmed as a Catholic in a private chapel on 13 May 1859.
-Edgardo was by this time no longer in the Catechumens but at San Pietro in Vincoli, a basilica elsewhere in Rome where Pope Pius had personally decided the boy would be educated.
+By that time, Edgardo was no longer in the Catechumens but at San Pietro in Vincoli, a basilica elsewhere in Rome, where Pope Pius had personally decided the boy would be educated.

 As the war turned against the Austrians, the garrison in Bologna left early in the morning on 12 June 1859.
-By the end of the same day the papal colours flying in the squares had been replaced with the Italian green, white and red, the cardinal legate had left the city, and a group styling itself Bologna's provisional government had proclaimed its desire to join the Kingdom of Sardinia.
+By the end of the same day, the papal colours flying in the squares had been replaced with the Italian green, white and red, the cardinal legate had left the city, and a group styling itself Bologna's provisional government had proclaimed its desire to join the Kingdom of Sardinia.
 Bologna was promptly incorporated as part of the province of Romagna.
-The Archbishop Michele Viale-Prelà attempted to persuade the citizenry not to cooperate with the new civil authorities, but had little success.
-One of the new order's first official acts was to introduce freedom of religion and make all citizens equal before the law.
-In November 1859 the governor Luigi Carlo Farini issued a proclamation abolishing the inquisition.
+The Archbishop Michele Viale-Prelà attempted to persuade the citizenry not to cooperate with the new civil authorities but had little success.
+One of the first official acts of the new order was to introduce freedom of religion and make all citizens equal before the law.
+In November 1859, the governor Luigi Carlo Farini issued a proclamation abolishing the inquisition.